JamesTwallin/GridSeis/README.md

 ![December FFT Heatmap](/plots/fft_heatmap_december.png)

 These visualisations reveal seasonal patterns in grid frequency that correspond to changes in the energy generation mix and associated carbon intensity.

+It's possible to see that the grid becomes 'noisier' with greater penetration of renewable sources.
+This increase in frequency variation appears to correlate with periods of lower carbon intensity.
+The model leverages these subtle patterns to make predictions without requiring direct access to generation mix data.

+Model training involves:

+1. Collecting raw grid frequency data (1-second resolution)
+2. Processing data in 30-minute blocks (1800 data points)
+3. Applying FFT to extract frequency components
+4. Creating derived features using rolling windows
+5. Training an XGBoost model to predict carbon intensity

+Raw grid frequency data is collected at 1-second intervals from July 2023 through December 2024.
+For each 30-minute block (1800 data points), an FFT analysis is performed to decompose the time-domain signal into its frequency components.
+These components form the foundation of the feature set.

+Additional features are derived using rolling windows (1h, 3h, and 6h) to capture temporal patterns in the frequency domain.
+This approach helps identify both immediate and longer-term relationships between grid frequency characteristics and carbon intensity.

+The XGBoost model is trained with a standard 80/20 train-test split.
+A separate validation dataset from after December 2024 is used for final model evaluation, ensuring the model can generalize to future data points.

 ## Key Findings